-An integral part of our vision is to 'be inclusive to all' and this is central to our ethos and the day-to-day life in our school.
-Tonwell St Mary's CE Primary School is fully committed to the early identification of pupils with Special Educational Needs ("SEN") and to meeting their particular needs as soon as possible, including providing support and training for all staff working with SEN pupils.
+An integral part of our vision is to 'be kind showing respect and care to all' and this is central to our ethos and the day-to-day life in our school.
+The school is fully committed to the early identification of pupils with Special Educational Needs ("SEN") and to meeting their particular needs as soon as possible, including providing support and training for all staff working with SEN pupils.